pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

       Updates the content of an attached file.

-      :arg bytes/bytearray buffer: the new file content.
+      :arg bytes|bytearray buffer: the new file content.
 May be omitted to only change meta-information.

       :arg str filename: new filename to associate with the file.